Gap-Friendly Strategies

 Employment Gap Resume: Turn Gaps into Strengths

-Employment gaps are more common than ever.
-Learn how to address them confidently and create a resume that focuses on your value, not your timeline.
+Employment gaps are more common than ever — a LinkedIn global survey found 62% of workers have taken a career break.
+Learn how to address gaps confidently and create a resume that focuses on your value, not your timeline.

 How to Address Common Gap Reasons